aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-aws-robomaker/_modules/mod-2b-services.md

 permalink: /modules/2/services.html
 ---

-After setting up the core services, there are a number of services that are useful to know to fully exploit the potential from RoboMaker and AWS.
+After setting up the core services, there are a number of services that are useful to know to expand the potential from RoboMaker and AWS.

 ## Amazon CloudWatch
 Amazon CloudWatch is a service that allows for complete observability of the system, e.g., by providing tools for monitoring application and for resource optimization {% cite aws2020cloudwatch %}.
 This is particularly useful for example to observe whether a robotic application will use too much resources making it not deployable on an embedded system.